 What is Turtle River’s dress code?

 A uniform is required for all Turtle River students.
 Turtle River logo shirt, blue or khaki uniform bottoms (pants, shorts, skorts, skirts), closed toe shoes with rubber soles, white socks only.
 A dark green shirt is required for events and activities during the school year.
-Elementary and Middle School students need a white PE shirt with TRM logo and black running shorts with a white stripe from Lands End.
+Elementary and Middle School students need a grey PE shirt with TRM logo and black or navy running shorts from Lands End.

 Where can I buy Turtle River uniforms?

 Lands’ End School Catalog 1-800-469-2222 or Embroidery Abacoa at 342 Toney Penna Drive, Suite #2, Jupiter, FL 33458, 561-277-9224.
 Our school receives a donation from Lands’ End of 3% of net sales from uniform purchases, and a percentage from Abacoa Embroidery.
 The proceeds go towards maintaining our exceptional learning environment.
 Turtle River’s preferred school number with Lands’ End is 90003054-5 and our logo number is 9825202K.

 What happens if my child comes in without their uniform (top and bottom)?

 You will be contacted immediately and asked to bring in a uniform for your child.
 There will be no exceptions and this rule is strictly adhered to.

 Does every child need a change of clothes?